 How long would it take you to grow out a buzz cut to shoulder length?

 It’ll take you around 18 to 24 months to grow out a buzz cut to shoulder-length hair that’s around 12 inches long.
 This assumes a rate of growth of around half an inch per month.

 Ultimately, how long it takes for a buzz cut to grow back will depend on how long you’re growing it out.

 But use the half-an-inch per month rule-of-thumb to help you calculate an estimate for the time it’ll take you.

 15. How Do You Keep Buzz Cut Hair Down?

-To keep buzz cut hair down, consider applying a small amount of a low-shine styling product like clay or paste.
+If you’ve got buzz cut hair that keeps sticking up, to keep it down, consider applying a small amount of a low-shine styling product like clay or paste.
 If this doesn’t work, trimming the buzz cut a grade longer next time should allow you to do it.

 You’ll want to apply the minimum amount of matte product to do the trick.

 Using too much or using a shinier product like a water-based pomade or gel may simply cause the hair to clump up and reveal too much of the scalp.

 That’s a real risk when the hair is this short.
 Plus, using a wet product like this will feel pretty uncomfortable to apply when the hair is this short.